-Fraudulent use of Yahoo Japan Group's services by malicious third parties could affect our business performance.
-Malicious third parties might employ phishing or other methods to fraudulently obtain unsuspecting users' Yahoo!
-JAPAN IDs, passwords, and credit card information, etc., and impersonate the unsuspecting user to use the services of the Yahoo Japan Group or partner sites, or use fraudulently obtained Yahoo!
+Malicious users might employ phishing or other methods to fraudulently obtain unsuspecting users' IDs, passwords, and credit card information, or use fraudulently obtained Yahoo!
 Cards to make payments.
 As examples of fraud on YAHUOKU!, malicious users might use unsuspecting users' accounts to list fraudulent items or to make settlements via Yahoo!
 Wallet or Yahoo! ezPay.
-Similarly on Yahoo!
-Mail, malicious users might send spoof e-mails.
+Similarly, on Yahoo!
+Mail malicious users might send e-mail via unsuspecting users' accounts.

-The Yahoo Japan Group is taking steps to provide functions to protect Yahoo!
-JAPAN IDs and passwords, enlighten Internet users in Japan including users of our services on safe ID management, and implement certain measures against anticipated fraud.
-Nevertheless, fraudulent use of such information by malicious users could prevent the collection of advances paid, lead to claims for damage compensation by victims of fraudulent use, and affect our earnings due to unexpectedly large sums of compensation claims or expenditures to prevent recurrence of such fraudulent use.
-Fraudulent use could also damage our brand image.
+The Yahoo Japan Group is taking steps to strengthen its information security, enlighten users about ID management, and take certain measures against anticipated fraud.
+Nevertheless, it is possible that fraudulent use of such information by malicious users will prevent the collection of advances paid, that claims will be made for damage compensation by victims of fraudulent use, that such compensation claims will be greater than expected, and that expenditures to prevent the recurrence of such fraudulent use will be high.
+Fraudulent use could also damage the brand image of Yahoo!
+JAPAN.